Prospective Marriage visa (subclass 300)

 Sponsors must be the fiancé of the visa applicant.

-The new changes to Sponsored family visa’s, were not implemented for Partner visas.
-The changes mean that Sponsorships must be lodged first and approved before Partner visas can be lodged.
-This change will adversely impact onshore Partner visa applicants wanting to lodge a visa application prior to their substantive visa expiring.
-The sponsorship application will be assessed separately and will need to be approved before a valid Partner visa application can be lodged.
+The new changes to Sponsored family visa’s, have not been implemented for Partner visas.
+The changes meant that Sponsorships must be lodged first and approved before Partner visas can be lodged.
+This change would have adversely impacted onshore Partner visa applicants wanting to lodge a visa application prior to their substantive visa expiring.
+The sponsorship application would have been assessed separately and would had to be approved before a valid Partner visa application could be lodged.

 I’m in Australia and you want to stay in Australia due to the COVID-19 situation

 You can stay in Australia on a Prospective Marriage visa (subclass 300).